Catalogue: Traditional Program: Sports Medicine and Exercise Science

 |435||Sport and Exercise Nutrition (3).
 BIO 230, 231, SME 340, and SME 380.

-A comprehensive presentation of the Christian worldview in administrative philosophies and techniques as they apply to a variety of health and fitness vocations.
-Management environments such as fitness, healthcare, and education will be studied, along with principles of leadership in each area.
-(Spring only)
+This course is a comprehensive presentation of the Christian worldview in professional development and skills as they apply to the process of searching for, interviewing for, and keeping jobs in a variety of health and fitness vocations.
+The purpose of this course is to aid students in understanding how to have the best job search skills and the best work ethic possible.
+Management environments such as fitness, healthcare, and education will be studied, along with principles of leadership in each venue.
+(Spring only).

 |460||Selected Topics in Sports Medicine and Exercise Science (3-4).
 Prereq: SME 340, 380.